rextse04/credit-planner/GUIDE.md

 To launch the requirements checker, click the "Requirements" button on the bottom right corner.

-Click the big plus button ➕ to add a set of requirements.
+Click the big plus button ➕ to add a block of requirements.
 It usually represents a major or a minor you plan to declare.

 You will then see four buttons below the title of the set: